This article covers:

-Single-tooth dentures are an option for those with missing teeth and can be used as an alternative to a tooth implant, according to Authority Dental.
+Single-tooth dentures are an option for those with missing teeth and can be used as an alternative to a tooth implant.
 The replacement teeth are connected to a gum-coloured base and, usually, a metal framework to create the denture.
 Unlike full-mouth dentures, partial dentures fill in only a select number of teeth.

 Types of partial and single-tooth dentures

-There are four main types of dentures in Australia – acrylic, chrome/metal, flexible and clear clasp.
+There are three main types of dentures in Australia – acrylic, chrome/metal, flexible and clear clasp.

 - Acrylic: Teeth are bonded onto an acrylic base with a metal clasp attached to hold the denture in place.